turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 - wiFontParams <br/>
 Describe all parameters of how and where to draw the font on the screen.

+The wiFont can load and render .ttf (TrueType) fonts.
+The default arial font style is embedded into the engine ([[arial.h]](../WickedEngine/Utility/arial.h) file).
+The developer can load additional fonts from files by using `wiFont::AddFontStyle()` functions.
+These can either load from a file, or take a provided byte data for the font.
+The `AddFontStyle()` will return an `int` that will indicate the font ID within the loaded font library.
+The `wiFontParams::style` can be set to the font ID to use a specific font that was previously loaded.
+If the developer added a font before wiFont::Initialize was called, then that will be the default font and the arial font will not be created.

 ### wiEmittedParticle
 [[Header]](../WickedEngine/wiEmittedParticle.h) [[Cpp]](../WickedEngine/wiEmittedParticle.cpp)
 GPU driven emitter particle system, used to draw large amount of camera facing quad billboards.
 Supports simulation with force fields and fluid simulation based on Smooth Particle Hydrodynamics computation.